cyberark/summon/README.md

     summon -D ENV=production --yaml 'SQL_PASSWORD: !var env/$ENV/db-password' deploy.sh
     ```

-* `--yaml` secrets.yml as a literal string.
+* `--yaml <YAML-string>` Passes secrets.yml as a literal string.

-    This flag is used to pass `secrets.yml` to the provider as a literal string
+    This flag is used to pass a literal YAML string to the provider in place
-    (see example above).
+    of the `secrets.yml` file (see example above).

-* `-i, --ignore` A secret path for which to ignore provider errors.
+* `-i, --ignore <path-to-provider>` A secret path for which to ignore provider
+errors.

     This flag can be useful for when you have secrets that you don't need access to for development.
 For example API keys for monitoring tools.
 This flag can be used multiple times.